graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-02/2025-02-27-learning-to-scale.md

 author.twitter: "GCResearchTeam"
 ---

 Welcome to Papers of the Month!
 This time around, our monthly selection of ML papers revolves around the central theme of *scale* – and learning how to scale efficiently.
-Scaling-laws for LLMs, multi-scale quantisation training and scaling test-time compute: it's a rich menu!
+Scaling-laws for LLMs, multi-scale quantisation training and scaling test-time compute: it's a rich buffet!

 The first paper, **Distillation Scaling Laws**, presents a thorough study of distillation for Language Models, with the aim of estimating how student performance scales as a function of model size and amount of distillation data used -- offering very useful insights, in an era where distillation pre-training of LLMs is becoming more and more widespread to improve "capability per watt".